RFC: Service-specific middleware

 - Smithy Client: A

-module of its parent service.
-For example, the S3-specific config struct isuse
+Configthat has methods for setting service-specific configuration.
+EachConfigis defined in theconfigmodule of its parent service.
+For example, the S3-specific config struct isuseable fromaws_sdk_s3::config::Configand re-exported asaws_sdk_s3::Config.

 Detailed Design

-.
-As part of this change, an aws-inlineable
+Currently, AwsMiddleware is defined in aws-hyper.
+As part of this change, an aws-inlineable dependency will be

 services.
 At some future point, we could even expose a baseline set of default middleware for whitelabel Smithy services